kaunel85/ong-bylaws/bylaws.md

 26. Each Officer will keep an officer resource binder prepared and updated by the vice president in either hard or soft copy, containing a copy of each of the following:
     1. The updated Chapter Bylaws
     2. The Constitution and Code of PDT
+    3. Risk Management Policies
-    3. Statements of Responsibilities
+    4. Statements of Responsibilities
-    4. Previous year’s Transition Reports
+    5. Previous year’s Transition Reports
-    5. Previous years financial portfolio, budget, and transactions
+    6. An outline of the budget for their specific position
-    6. An area for notes, suggestions, and comments
+    7. An area for notes, suggestions, and comments
-    7. “Robert’s Rules At A Glance”
+    8. “Robert’s Rules At A Glance”
-    8. Chapter goals and position goals
+    9. Chapter goals and position goals
-    9. Chapter Greatness Checklist
+    10. Chapter Greatness Checklist
+    11. GHQ Officer Manuals
+    12. Additional Officer Specific Material

 27. At each meeting each officer will provide a verbal report of his past weeks accomplishments and future plans.